Updated: January 2018

 only 3.94 grams per hour with the door closed.

 Fireplaces are generally the least efficient wood burning technology of all, and typically provide between 0 – 10% efficiency.
 Luckily, most fireplaces are used only occasionally, not as a source of home heating.

 New fireplace technology has been recently developed to help make fireplaces a more clean wood-burning option.
 Renaissance Fireplaces received a EPA Clean Air Excellence award for their Rumford 1,000 model.

-Fireplaces are not regulated by the EPA, but the EPA has also developed a set of voluntary standards for fireplaces, available here.
+Fireplaces are not regulated by the EPA, but the EPA has worked with industry to develop a set of voluntary standards for fireplaces.
 The site includes a list of qualifying fireplaces as well as program partners.
-Washington State fireplace emission standards only allow the installation of certain fireplaces that have been tested to significantly reduce smoke.
+Washington is the only state to require that fireplaces meet certain emission standards.